udoma-co/terraform-provider-udoma/docs/resources/case_template.md

 Required:

 - `id` (String) The ID of the input field, used to identify it within the form.
-If no target value is set, this will also be how the value is stored and lateraccessed in the collected data.
+If no target value is set, this will also be how the value is stored and later accessed in the collected data.
 - `type` (String) The type of data that will be retrieved by that input.
 This also controls how the input will be displayed to the user.

 Optional: